jamesturk/newsfaces/README.md

 **`source_response` -> `article`** - `Extractor.scrape(HttpResponse) -> Article`

-So, for example, if you are running `bkr run --only archive_response`, you are running the `get_article_urls` method of the `ArchiveCrawler` class.
+So, for example, if you are running `uv bkr run --only archive_response`, you are running the `get_article_urls` method of the `ArchiveCrawler` class.
 The input is an already-fetched `HttpResponse` object, and the output is a `Generator` of `ArticleURL` objects.

 ## Images